siavashserver/notes/frontend/microfrontend.md

 ### Runtime Composition (Server-Side)

 > The server assembles microfrontend fragments into a full HTML response.
+A
+> fragment is an isolated embeddable mini-app in page.

 #### Techniques